datacarpentry/image-processing/episodes/06-thresholding.md

 The fixed-level thresholding is performed with the `cv2.threshold()` method call.
 We pass in four parameters.
 The first, `blur`, is our blurred grayscale version of the image.
 Next is our threshold value `t`.
-The third parameter is the value to be used for pixels that are turned on during the thresholding,
+The third parameter is the value to be used for pixels that are turned on during the thresholding, 255.
-255. Finally, we pass in a constant telling the method what kind of thresholding to apply, `cv2.THRESH_BINARY_INV`.
+Finally, we pass in a constant telling the method what kind of thresholding to apply, `cv2.THRESH_BINARY_INV`.
 This instructs the method to turn on pixels with color values below the threshold value T and turn off pixels with color values above T.

-The method returns a tuple of two items: the value used for `t` and a new, two-dimensional NumPy array representing the mask created by the thresholding operation.
+The method returns a tuple of two items: the value used for `t` and a new, two-dimensional NumPy array representing the binary image created by the thresholding operation.
 You may be wondering why the method returns `t`, since we passed the value in.
 There are other ways of using the `cv2.threshold()` method in which the threshold value is calculated automatically.
-For now, just focus on the mask created by the method, `maskLayer`.
+For now, just focus on the binary image created by the method, `maskLayer`.

-Here is a visualization of the mask created by the thresholding operation.
+Since `maskLayer` is a binary image, it has only one color channel, and each value in the corresponding NumPy array is either 0 or 255.
+Here is a visualization of the binary image created by the thresholding operation.
-The program used parameters of k = 7 and T = 210 to produce this mask.
+The program used parameters of k = 7 and T = 210 to produce this image.
 You can see that the areas where the shapes were in the original area are now white, while the rest of the mask image is black.

 ![Mask created by thresholding](../fig/06-junk-mask.jpg)

-Next in the program, we convert the grayscale mask layer returned by `cv2.threshold()` into a color image, by merging the same layer together as the blue, green, and red layers of the new image.
+We intend to use this binary image as a mask, but we cannot do that yet, since our original image was in color, with a three-dimensional array of values, while the binary image requires only a two-dimensional array.
+Thus, the next step in the program converts the binary mask layer returned by `cv2.threshold()` into a color image, by merging the same layer together as the blue, green, and red layers of the new image.
 This is accomplished with the `cv2.merge()` method; we pass in a list of the three color channel layers --